Access Control19 min read

 SR 1.7 Strength of Password-Based Authentication: Password complexity and rotation requirements for remote access accounts.

-SR 1.13 Access via Untrusted Networks: The remote access architecture addresses this SR directly: all connections from untrusted networks (the internet, vendor networks) transit the access gateway and jump server with authentication and monitoring.
+SR 1.13 Access via Untrusted Networks: The remote access architecture addresses this SR directly -- all connections from untrusted networks transit the access gateway and jump server with authentication and monitoring.

 Operational Processes